Morrisons Logo

 Morrisons Supermarkets Logo 1961-1979

 In 1961, a more complex logo appeared.
 It was divided into two disproportionate parts: on the left was an ellipse with a large “M,” and on the right was a rectangle with a two-line inscription “MORRISONS SUPERMARKETS.”
 A thin black line ran along the outline of the quadrangle.
-Simultaneously, the text was also black and looked contrasting against the background of dark pink geometric shapes.
+Simultaneously, the text was black and stood out against the dark pink geometric shapes.

 1979 – 1985